Why Your Leads Stop Listening to You

 This becomes a bit of a journey, so bear with me for a moment or two.

-First, you have to understand your perfect potential customer.
+First, you have to understand your perfect potential customer (aka ideal customer profile or ICP).
 Who are the people who are most likely to buy from you?
 And.. what are their problems, fears, frustrations, or opportunities?
 (Again, in THEIR words.)

 If you’re uncomfortable with interviewing your perfect potential customers, I encourage you to find a way to get comfortable. 🙂 Trust me, it gets easier after you have the first couple of conversations.
 Or you could ask yourself these questions –